Continuous Patrolling and Hiding Games: Introduction

 \subsubsection{Patrolling games}

 Patrolling games were introduced by \cite{alpernetal2011} in a discrete setting, that is the patroller visits nodes of a graph, where the attacker can strike, at discrete times.
-A companion article \cite{alpernetal2016b} is dedicated to the resolution of patrolling a discrete line.
-The idea of investigating a continuous version of patrolling games is suggested in \cite{alpernetal2011}.
-In \cite{alpernetal2016a}, the authors solve the continuous patrolling game played on the unit interval.
-Several papers in the field of search games have dealt with the transcription of discrete models to a continuous ones, consult \cite{rucklekikuta2000} and \cite{ruckle1981}.
+A companion article \citep{alpernetal2016b} is dedicated to the resolution of patrolling a discrete line.
+The idea of investigating a continuous version of patrolling games is suggested in \citep{alpernetal2011}.
+In \citep{alpernetal2016a}, the authors solve the continuous patrolling game played on the unit interval.
+Several papers in the field of search games have dealt with the transcription of discrete models to continuous ones, as in \citep{rucklekikuta2000} and \citep{ruckle1981}.

-Other models of games involving a patroller and an attacker can be found in \cite{basilicoetal2012,basilicoetal2015}, in which the authors design algorithms to solve large instances of Stackelberg patrolling security games on graphs. \cite{linetal2013,linetal2014} use linear programming and heuristics to study a large class of patrolling problems on graphs, with nodes having different values. \cite{zoroaetal2012} study a patrolling game with a mobile attacker on a perimeter.
+Other game theoretic models involving a patroller and an attacker can be found in \citep{basilicoetal2012,basilicoetal2015}, in which the authors design algorithms to solve large instances of Stackelberg patrolling security games on graphs. \cite{linetal2013,linetal2014} use linear programming and heuristics to study a large class of patrolling problems on graphs, with nodes having different values. \cite{zoroaetal2012} study a patrolling game with a mobile attacker on a perimeter.

-Continuous patrolling games are closely related to search games with an immobile hider, introduced in the seminal book of \cite{isaac1965} and developed in the monographs of \cite{gal1980} and \cite{alperngal2003}.
+Continuous patrolling games are closely related to search games with an immobile hider, introduced in the seminal book of \cite{Isa:Wiley1996} and developed in the monographs of \cite{Gal:AP1980} and \cite{AlpGal:Kluwer2003}.
 In these games, a searcher intends to minimize the time necessary to find a hider.
-Search games have been extensively studied, let us mention \cite{gal1979,alpernetal2008,dagangal2008} for search games on a network.
-In particular, see \cite{bostock1984,pavlovic1993}, for the special network consisting of two nodes linked by three parallel arcs, for which the solution is surprisingly complicated.
+Search games have been extensively studied, let us mention \citep{Gal:SJCO1979,AlpBasGal:IJGT2008,DagGal:N2008} for search games on a network.
+See also \citep{Bos:SIAMJADM1984,pavlovic1993} for the special network consisting of two nodes linked by three parallel arcs, for which the solution is surprisingly complicated.